-Weight loss surgery is not for everyone.
-You must first qualify for bariatric surgery, as your doctor will explain to you.
-It’s important for you to understand that your decision to undergo weight loss surgery is one of the biggest decisions you will make in your life.
-Before making an appointment to see a surgeon specializing in weight loss surgery, you should discuss your weight loss options with your primary care doctor who will likely suggest that you meet with one of our surgeons for an in-depth discussion about your options.
+It’s important to understand that your decision to undergo weight loss surgery is one of the biggest decisions you will make in your life.
+But weight loss surgery is not for everyone; you must first qualify for bariatric surgery, as your doctor will explain to you.
+Before making an appointment to see a surgeon specializing in weight loss surgery, you should discuss your weight loss options with your primary care doctor who will likely suggest that as a next step, you meet with one of our surgeons for an in-depth discussion about your options.

-Your doctors may want you to participate in a formal, doctor-supervised dietary regimen and weight loss program, consult with a registered dietitian or nutritionist, or consider using medications to help with your weight loss.
-If these approaches have failed, then weight loss surgery may be an option for you.
+Your doctors may want you to do one or all of the following before considering surgery for weight loss: participate in a formal, doctor-supervised dietary regimen and weight loss program; consult with a registered dietitian or nutritionist; and/or consider using medications to help with your weight loss.
+If these approaches have failed in the past, then weight loss surgery may be an option for you.

 It is important to consider both the risks and the benefits of bariatric surgery.
 While it can be a life-saving procedure for many, there are risks and potential complications of weight loss surgery, as with any surgical procedure.
-We will communicate very clearly and carefully with you before, during, and after your procedure about the procedure and both its benefits and risks.
+We will communicate very clearly and carefully with you before, during, and after your surgery about both the benefits and risks.